klieret/collaborative-programming-github/slides.md

 4. Commit!
 5. Create another PR to either:
    * The original repository (`klieret/codas...`)
-   * Your own `main` branch (will affect already open PR from this branch)
+   * Your own `main` branch
-   * Your neighbors `main` branch (will affect already open PR from this branch)
+   * Your neighbors `main` branch
+6. If you want to do the bonus exercises, mark your PR as `draft`
-6. If you receive a PR, merge it
+6. If you receive a PR, merge it (unless it's marked as a draft)

 ::right::